 With these 4 clients, the majority participated in physical wellbeing programmes and learning and development programmes.
-However, only client 5 was in the methadone programme in 2017, while the rest did not receive any methadone programmes between 2015 to 2019 and this was most likely due to the fact that they may not have been using opiates.
+However, only client 5 participated in the methadone programme in 2017, while the rest did not receive any methadone programmes between 2015 to 2019.
 Most of the clients had a valid medical card throughout the five years.
 On most occasions, the clients were successfully discharged from the service, however, C4 voluntarily disengaged from the service in 2019, while C5 had his service withdrawn, reason for service withdrawal was not provided in the database.
 Details of their journeys are provided in the appendix below.